MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2024/02/devtools-122.md

 <!-- > [!NOTE]
 > Portions of this page are modifications based on work created and [shared by Google](https://developers.google.com/terms/site-policies) and used according to terms described in the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0).
-> The original page for announcements from the Chromium project is [What's New in DevTools (Chrome 122)](https://developer.chrome.com/blog/new-in-devtools-122) and is authored by [Sofia Emelianova](https://developers.google.com/web/resources/contributors) (Senior Technical Writer working on Chrome DevTools at Google). -->
+> The original page for announcements from the Chromium project is [What's New in DevTools (Chrome 122)](https://developer.chrome.com/blog/new-in-devtools-122) and is authored by Sofia Emelianova. -->

 <!-- ====================================================================== -->